Here’s a look at some of the more high-profile child-relevant policies passed by the General Assembly and signed into law by Governor Kemp:

 The U.S. Constitution requires the entire country to count itself (all residents, not just citizens) in order to assess things like political boundaries, political representation and appropriate funding levels for things like schools, highways, children’s health insurance, government assistance programs and more.
 For every person that does not get counted, the state loses more than $2,000 a year in federal funding.
 That adds up over a 10-year time span.

 With Voices advocacy, the Legislature appropriated $1.5 million for a targeting marketing campaign to increase Census participation in hard-to-count areas.
-They added another $2.6 million in bonds for public libraries for technology improvements and upgrades to prepare for the Census.
+Since the 2020 census will be the first to be completed largely online, another $2.6 million in bonds was allocated for public libraries for technology improvements and upgrades.

 2. Supporting Success in School

 In keeping with the increased awareness by our legislative leaders regarding supports that improve student academic and life success, a number of bills and budget items were passed that improve a child’s learning outcomes.

 SB 48 (Martin-9th) creates a pilot in three local school systems which would begin in the 2020-2021 school year with the ultimate goal (post-pilot) to require all kindergarten students to be screened for dyslexia and a handful of other learning disabilities.
 The bill also updates teachers’ professional development regarding dyslexia. $200,000 allocated in the FY2020 Budget for the dyslexia pilots.

 SB 83 (Mullis-53rd) codifies the Realizing Educational Achievement Can Happen (REACH) Scholarship Program and sets its criteria [The underlying and retained bill (SB 83) also requires public schools to offer elective courses in the Old and New Testaments of the Bible to grades 9-12.]
 Additional $782,000 allocated in the FY2020 Budget to REACH.